 Most Western societies have no direct correlation for this tradition, nor for the many other communities without strict either/or conceptions of sex, sexuality, and gender.
 Worldwide, the sheer variety of gender expression is almost limitless.
 Take a tour and learn how other cultures see gender diversity.

-NOTE: Some school or corporate domains block custom Google Maps so you may need to log in under a different e-mail address to see the map.
+NOTE: Some school or corporate domains block custom Google Maps so you may need to log in under a different or personal e-mail address to see the map.